Learn more about our approach to managing our supply chain.

-Our factory list is updated quarterly and is also published on the Open Apparel Registry.
+Our factory list is updated quarterly and is also published on the Open Supply Hub.
 By disclosing this information, we hope to encourage greater openness and accountability across the fashion industry.

 Our goal is to provide full public transparency of every own-brand product sold on ASOS by 2030 and ensure 100% of third-party brands have signed up to the Transparency Pledge by 2025.

 Click here to view our supply chain

 We’ve developed our own detailed ethical trade audit methodology, which is designed to support and encourage transparency as well as compliance with all of our policies, outlined below.
 Our audit programme also provides valuable input into our wider labour rights risk assessment and programme work.

 Almost all audits are unannounced, giving us a more realistic picture of actual working conditions.
 We conduct semi-announced pre-assessments for potential new factories in all regions, to ensure that they meet ASOS standards before we begin working with them.

 We work with our in-country Ethical Trade teams and third-party auditors to monitor our supply chain.